 And in the last years, especially with the COVID-19 pandemic, real estate agents started to be more creative and comply with all the changes and client demands.
 Realtors became more comfortable with virtual tours to make sure the sales stayed afloat even during harsh times.

-This means that real estate ads are a great way to attract prospects and show them your offers.
+This means that creative real estate ads are a great way to attract prospects and show them your offers.
 Virtually or in-person.

 The question is: are you taking advantage of this opportunity?